gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 `deferred_auth_id`
 : REQUIRED.
 The unique identifier to identify the Authentication Request made by the Client.
 The OP MUST check whether the `deferred_code` was issued to this Client in response to an Authentication Request.
 Otherwise, an error MUST be returned.

-This request MUST use the DPoP-secured Access Token.

-If a DPoP proof was presented by the RP in the Deferred Code Exchange Request, the RP MUST also present a DPoP proof in this request, utilizing the same public key as previously used.
+If a DPoP proof was presented by the RP in the Deferred Code Exchange Request, the RP MUST also present a DPoP proof in this request.

+If the Client is a Public Client, the public key MUST be the same used in the (#deferred-code-exchange-request).

 The payload of the DPoP proof MUST include the `deferred_auth_id` value that matches the Deferred Authentication ID parameter provided in the request.

 The following is a non-normative example of a deferred token request: